garyongguanjie/Database-Start-Scripts/README.md

 To login:
 ```
-sudo mysql -u root -p
+sudo mysql -u root
 ```
 ## mongodb
 * mongodbserver.sh
-  This sets up the database server, opens up the ports for external usage(optional prompt) and starts mongodb on boot(optional prompt).
+  This sets up the database server, opens up the ports for external usage and starts mongodb on boot.
 * mongodbsetup.sh
   This sets up the database and loads the csv file automatically into the database.
 How to run: